 Trump asks for a 'special master' to review Mar-a-Lago evidence

-Former President Trump is asking a federal court in Florida for a special master to be appointed to review the documents the FBI seized from Mar-a-Lago this month during a court-authorized search.
+Former President Trump is asking a federal court to appoint a special master to review the documents the FBI seized from Mar-a-Lago this month during a court-authorized search.

-Trump is also seeking to prevent the government from further reviewing the documents that were taken until a special master is appointed, and he's asking for the government to provide more details on items that were taken during the search.
+In a motion filed in federal court in Florida, Trump also is seeking to prevent the government from further reviewing the documents that were taken until a special master is appointed, and he wants the government to provide more details on items that were taken during the search.

+The legal action is the first from Trump's attorneys since FBI agents executed a search warrant at Mar-a-Lago two weeks ago.

+"Law enforcement is a shield that protects Americans.
+It cannot be used as a weapon for political purposes," the filing says.
+"Therefore, we seek judicial assistance in the aftermath of an unprecedented and unnecessary raid on President Trump's home at Mar-a-Lago."

 Last Friday, the judge in the case, U.S. Magistrate Judge Bruce Reinhart, gave the Justice Department one week to provide a redacted copy of the affidavit used to justify the unprecedented search of Trump's residence.
 Multiple media organizations had asked the judge to unseal all documents related to the search, notably the affidavit laying out the reasoning and research.
 At a hearing last Thursday, the organizations said they do not want to release any information that would have a chilling effect on current or future witnesses, endanger people involved in the probe or compromise the investigation.